Warburg Pincus: Acquisition, partnership and merger

 Warburg Pincus invested in the information and communication technology sectors, including investments in Avaya, Bharti Tele-Ventures, Harbour Networks, NeuStar, PayScale, and Telcordia.

 Warburg Pincus has invested in companies such as CityMD, The Summit Medical Group, Harbin Pharmaceutical, Venari Resources, NIO, ZTO Express in China and South East Asia, Bharti Telecommunications, Apollo Tyres Ltd, Ecom Express, SBI General Insurance in India, AmRest in Poland and Nuance Communications in the U.S. In 2019, the firm acquired a majority stake in healthcare tech company WebPT from Battery Ventures.

 In May 2024, Warburg Pincus acquired Shriram Housing Finance at Rs 4,630 crore.

-In August 2024, Warburg-Pincus said it will invest 50% each in Australian real estate company Lendris to establish a joint venture platform to focus on the Asia-Pacific region's life science and R&D real estate market.
+In August 2024, Warburg Pincus and Australian real estate group Lendlease reached the final close of a joint venture platform, each committing 50% of the co-investment capital, focused on life sciences and research-and-development real estate in the Asia-Pacific region; the platform was later named Vita Partners.
+In the same month, Warburg Pincus made a $100 million investment into Miami International Holdings, a major exchange operator in the U.S.

-In October 2024, Warburg Pincus invested $125 million in Contabilijay, Brazil's leading accounting firm.
-The deal is Contabilijay's largest shareholder, acquiring stakes from venture capital funds including Kajek, which has invested in Contabilijay since 2014.
+In October 2024, Warburg Pincus invested $125 million in Contabilizei, Brazil's leading accounting firm.
+The deal made Warburg Pincus Contabilizei's largest shareholder, acquiring stakes from venture capital funds including Kaszek, which had invested in Contabilizei since 2014.

 In January 2025, Warburg Pincus entered into a $300 million strategic partnership with Mashura, a leading inventory intelligence platform in healthcare.

 On 10 March 2025, Warburg Pincus announced that D&D Investment, a subsidiary asset manager of SK D&D, one of Korea's largest multi-family businesses and developers, has signed a joint agreement to invest in the Korean senior housing market.
 Through this partnership, the company will focus on securing and developing housing for the elderly in the Seoul metropolitan area.

+In October 2025, Warburg Pincus agreed to acquire German infrastructure software company PSI AG for more than €700 million ($813.26 million).
+The deal values PSI at €45 per share, which was a 50% premium on the stock price at the time.
+PSI will remain headquartered in Berlin.

+In December 2025, Warburg Pincus and Permira agreed to acquire software-as-a-service (SaaS) fintech company Clearwater Analytics in an $8.4 billion deal.